 Trilogy Education supports Washington University's bootcamp with career directors and profile coaches.
 With help from these two professionals, students complete a series of career readiness milestones.

 A public research university founded in 1868 in Berkeley, California, UC Berkeley is the oldest institution in the University of California system.
-The school educates more than 43,000 students annually through 300-plus graduate and undergraduate programs.
+The school educates more than 43,000 students annually through over 300 graduate and undergraduate programs.

 Berkeley Cybersecurity Boot Camp

-A part-time, 24-week program, Berkeley's cybersecurity bootcamp teaches students the ins and outs of IT, networking, and contemporary information security.
+This part-time, 24-week cybersecurity bootcamp teaches students IT, networking, and contemporary information security.
 If learners need additional cybersecurity experience before beginning the program, then they can complete a pre-camp experience.
-During the program, students build deep knowledge of cybersecurity and learn to use the tools and technologies of the trade.
+During the program, students learn cybersecurity fundamentals and tools.

 Berkeley Cybersecurity Bootcamp Job Placement Assistance